When preparing for retirement, it’s not all about the Benjamins.

 While you think about the potential impact of unforeseen medical expenses on your financial security, it’s a good time to assess your overall health.
 Are you taking care of yourself as you age?
 That includes diet, exercise, and regular doctor visits.
 Anything you can do to maintain your physical fitness could help safeguard your financial fitness in the years to come.

-In 2015, only 32% of Americans with credit cards only paid the minimum some months of the previous year, according to the FINRA study.
-Additionally, 58% of Americans don’t do any comparison shopping for credit cards.
+In 2018, 35% of Americans with credit cards only paid the minimum payment amount some months of the previous year, according to the FINRA study.
+Additionally, 56% of Americans don’t do any comparison shopping for credit cards.1

 What does this all mean?
 With typically high-interest rates, carrying debt on a credit card is an expensive way to borrow money and can negatively impact your credit score.
 As you manage debt, think about where your money is going.
 Are you overspending on luxury items that may put your financial future in jeopardy?
 The key is making decisions based on sound information.